eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/keycloak/index.md

 ![Dialog add role to client](createClient_16_2.png){ class="bordered" }
 ![Dialog add role to client](createClient_16_1.png){ class="bordered" }
 ![Dialog add role to client](createClient_17.png){ class="bordered" }

-### Corporate Memory configuration after setting up clients:
+## Corporate Memory configuration after setting up clients

   - If **DataIntegration** schedulers are required, configure this client id and secret under the properties `workbench.superuser.client` and `workbench.superuser.clientSecret` in DataIntegration's configuration file or
   - in docker-compose-orchestration you can edit this in the environment as:
       ``` bash